 Happy Valley is a central spot to stay for exploring pretty much all the island attractions.

-A popular place for every family’s Fraser Island to do list is Eli Creek.
-Located about halfway along 75 Mile Beach, Eli Creek, Fraser Island is a stunning little creek and is the perfect place to take the kids for a swim – just be warned that it really is a super popular place, so be prepared to share!
+A popular place for every family’s K’gari to do list is Eli Creek.
+Located about halfway along 75 Mile Beach, Eli Creek is a stunning little creek and is the perfect place to take the kids for a swim – just be warned that it really is a super popular place, so be prepared to share!

 Do make sure you bring some inflatables to enjoy the creek and allow a few hours here as the whole family will absolutely love it!
-Absolutely one of the top 10 things to do on Fraser Island.
+Absolutely one of the top 10 things to do on K’gari.

 My tip is to get here early – before 9 am if you can to get a prime position.
 Also do take into consideration that Eli Creek is not generally passable around high tide.